Worship is the Center of Our Life Together

 - 9:30 a.m.
 (Memorial Day Weekend – Labor Day Weekend)

 We gather each Sunday morning in the Sanctuary on the second floor.
-(Elevator available)
+(Elevator available.)
+We livestream our worship on facebook and post them to the website home page following worship.

 Holy Communion is celebrated the first and third Sundays of every month and on festival days.
 All are welcomed to hear God’s Word and to share in the sacrament of communion.

 All children are always encouraged to worship with us!
-However, we offer a nursery on the first floor near the elevator for children age 4 and younger during the worship time for those who choose.
-Sometimes having children with you in worship can be challenging!
-You may choose to have your children with you through the time of the children’s message and then have them join you again prior to Holy Communion.
+However, we offer a nursery on the first floor near the elevator for children age 4 and younger and one of their parents during the worship time.

 Children in Worship